Getting started with Farmbench

 To register you’ll need to enter basic information including your name, address and contact number.
 You’ll also need to create a password for your account.

-Once your account has been created, you will receive an email confirming access to the dashboard.
-You’ll then be able to add your farm via the 'My Business' tab.
+Once your account has been created, you will receive an email confirming access to the tool.
+You’ll then be able to add your farm via the 'load farm' button on the home page.

 Now you are ready to input your data.